top of page

 Bet they didn't teach you THAT in grade school.

-There's Norman Rockwell, who carefully composed his paintings with real people, photographed them, and then created caricatured paintings for the Saturday Evening Post and other magazines for decades.
+There's Norman Rockwell, who carefully composed his paintings with real people, photographed them, and then created caricatured paintings for the Saturday Evening Post and other magazines for much of the 20th Century.

 And we can't forget to mention the caricatures at Sardis, the famous restaurant that houses a huge collection of caricatures on its walls.
 The caricatures at Sardis are much more cartoon-like and portrait-like.
 Yet these are the style of drawings that the most famous NYC restaurant that sports caricatures on its walls chooses to use.